There are many running apparel brands to pick from. Here are our favorite based on years of testing. Photo: iRunFar/Eszter Horanyi

 Location: Santa Barbara, California

-What We Don’t: Some women prefer longer shorts than rabbit offers.
+What We Don’t: Some women prefer longer shorts than what rabbit offers.
 We’d also love to see models and colorways stick around a little longer to promote sustainability.

-Rabbit was founded by two women in Santa Barbara, California.
+A team of two women founded rabbit in Santa Barbara, California.
 Like the pacesetter their name evokes, their goal is to be out front and push limits in the historically male-oriented running business.
-Being out front goes beyond cutting-edge apparel for the brand; it also includes the inclusion of all people and sizes.
-Their shirts have proven to be useable by many women throughout their pregnancy, stretching to fit a growing belly and still being useable post-partum.
-You can read more about the rabbit EZ Tank top and the rabbit EZ tee LS (links?) at our best maternity workout clothes guide.
+Being out front goes beyond cutting-edge apparel; it also includes the inclusion of all people and sizes.

 The brand gained early traction with trail runners and has a distinct presence in track and field and road marathons.

-RabbitRELAX fabric is a standout material, earning rave reviews from all who slip into pieces made with this buttery soft material.
-New collections emerge every season, but some staples include button-front shirts like the Low Tide and the cutout Vert Shirt HP, inspired by the Western States 100 and Scott Jurek.
-Before Hoka introduced its apparel lines, rabbit was the manufacturer of the Hoka kit used by the shoe brand’s professionals.
+RabbitRelax fabric is a standout material, earning rave reviews from all who slip into pieces made with this buttery-soft material.
+New collections emerge every season, but some staples include button-front shirts like the Low Tide and the EZ Tee Perf LS.

 Montane